Read more about how COVID-19 affects you as a tenant or a landlord in our information for the private rented sector:

 - clean their own dishes and use a separate tea towel;

 - schedule routines so that the person self-isolating uses the bathroom last;

 Tenants should be following the government and NHS advice regarding staying at home, self-isolation and social distancing.
 Tenants should be encouraged to inform other occupants of the house, and visitors, if they are self-isolating or have experienced symptoms, as the whole household will need to self-isolate as per guidance issued.

-Landlords should consider providing links to government and NHS advice, posters to display regarding handwashing and social distancing, and even ensuring there is soap and/or sanitiser at the property.
+Landlords should consider providing links to government and NHS advice, displaying self isolation posters to encourage handwashing and social distancing, and even ensuring there is soap and/or sanitiser at the property.

 The government has issued guidance on decontamination in non-clinical settings which HMO landlords should have regard to during routine and deep cleans and between tenancies.